Building a Slow, Intentional Creative Life

 When I witnessed more of God's faithfulness, and the truth that we are all made equal and creative, I soon saw that it was the busyness that buried away God's creativity for me.

 I asked, ‘How often do we trade time with God for more time to work for income?’
-Wondering if God has created us in His image, why are we limiting God's capabilities to capitalize on our capacity in human form?
+Wondering if God has created us in His image, why are we limiting God's capabilities to capitalize on our capacity in human form.

 “Creativity is my lifeline now; it is ingrained into everything I do; in every action I take.
 Thus I hope through slowlivecreate, I can help you discover the same.”